keyboard_arrow_up

 Emission

-The release from electronic equipment of electromagnetic waves that have the potential to create EMI.
+The release of electromagnetic waves from electronic equipment, which can contribute to EMI.

 Filtering